Capture the feeling

 One way to share how you feel is to use your creative brain to compare the feeling to something else, like rocks in your stomach, or bees in your head.

 • A lot of artists and writers use these kinds of comparisons (metaphors) to express their feelings — which is not only healing for them, but it’s healing for the rest of us too.
-By sharing their art and writing, they are helping the rest of us to feel just a little less crazy and alone.
+By sharing their art and writing, they are helping the rest of us to feel just a little less alone in our own feelings.

 You can give that gift to others too, just by sharing how you feel.